Table of Contents

 1. Applied Biosystems 7500 ($9,999.00)

-The 7500 series of PCR thermal cycler from Applied Biosystems is among the top devices for detecting the SARS-CoV-2 virus.
+The 7500 series PCR thermal cycler from Applied Biosystems is among the top devices for detecting SARS-CoV-2.
 The 5-color fluorescence signal system is undeniably among its best features.
-In addition, the 7500 thermal cyclers come with a 96-well format that makes setting up effortless even without automation.
+In addition, the 7500 thermal cyclers come with a 96-well format that makes setting up effortless, even without automation.

 Another great feature in the 7500 thermal cyclers is the provision to accommodate tube strips.
-This allows the technician to cap the pipettes immediately after filling them with samples and speeds up the entire process.
-The high-resolution melting analysis is also a feature that is indispensable in the PCR.
+This allows the technician to cap the pipettes immediately after filling them with samples, speeding up the entire process.
+High-resolution melting analysis is also an indispensable feature of PCR.

-Applied Biosystems 7500 series is available in three models – 7500 Fast RT PCR System, 7500 Fast Dx RT PCR System, and 7500 RT PCR System.
+The Applied Biosystems 7500 series is available in three models: 7500 Fast RT PCR System, 7500 Fast Dx RT PCR System, and 7500 RT PCR System.
 There are a few differences in features between the three models, but each yields speedy results.
 In addition, the three PCR models in the 7500 series come with either a laptop or a tower computer kit.

 2. SimpliAmp Thermal Cycler ($2,250.00)

 SimpliAmp is another thermal cycler from Applied Biosystems.
-This thermal cycler is one of the most compact ones on the market currently.
+This thermal cycler is one of the most compact on the market.
 But despite its small size, it runs with precision and enables accurate optimization.

-One of the outstanding features of the SimpliAmp thermal cycler is the large and intuitive touchscreen.
+One of the outstanding features of the SimpliAmp thermal cycler is its large, intuitive touchscreen.
 It enables simulation modes and makes programming very easy.

 Simulation modes in a thermal cycler are a beneficial feature if you want to transition from an existing or older thermal cycler to the new one, such as the SimpliAmp.

 SimpliAmp does not come with a computer.
-However, the thermal cycler can be hooked up to a desktop or a laptop through digital programs.
+However, the thermal cycler can be connected to a desktop or laptop via software.

 3. ProFlex PCR System ($5,640.00)